Reasons why your car may have been removed, and how to get it back.

 - West Oxfordshire District Council

 We do not clamp vehicles.
-If your vehicle has been clamped on private land, you should find contact details attached to your vehicle or on notices in the surrounding area.
+If your vehicle has been clamped, you should find contact details attached to your vehicle.